 - Complaint Assistant: The Federal Trade Commission’s Complaint Assistance is an online submissions manager that consumers can use to submit a potential violation.

 - Frequently Asked Questions: In 2013, the Federal Trade Commission released a list of frequently asked questions regarding COPPA and its application.
 This FAQ is designed to help parties comply with the law.

-- Text of COPPA: The various regulations included in COPPA can be found in 15 United States Code, Chapter 91.
+- Text of COPPA: The various requirements included in COPPA can be found in 15 United States Code, Chapter 91.
 This section includes several elements including definitions, exceptions to the act, the power of states to commence actions, the administration and applicability of the act, and government reviews.